Backlash against House Intel chair for issuing Russia intel warning

 Rep. Adam Smith (D-Wash.) expressed his disapproval of Turner’s decision, describing it as a “very risky move.”

-Read More: Is It Illegal to Marry Your Cousin in Florida?
+Read More: Is It Illegal to Marry Your Cousin in Rhode Island?
 Here's What the Law Says

 According to a senior intelligence official, Turner’s actions may have been an attempt to raise awareness regarding the significance of passing legislation on Section 702, a foreign surveillance power that is currently up for reauthorization.
 This official also indicated that some of the information was obtained through the use of Section 702.